MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-features.md

 ---
-title: Azure SQL 数据库功能概述 | Azure
+title: Azure SQL Database Features Overview | Azure
-description: 本页概述 Azure SQL 数据库逻辑服务器和数据库，并提供带有每个列出功能的链接的功能支持矩阵。
+description: This page provides an overview of the Azure SQL Database logical servers and databases, and includes a feature support matrix with links each listed feature.
 services: sql-database
 documentationcenter: na
 author: CarlRabeler